kineticstoolkit/kineticstoolkit_doc/src/kinematics_joint_angles.md

 **4. The z axis is perpendicular to x and y, pointing to the right.**

-This means that US, RS and the elbow center make an yz plane.
+This means that US, RS, and the elbow center make a yz plane.
 Since z will point to the right in anatomical position, we will create a yz vector that points grossly to the right in anatomical position.

 ```{code-cell} ipython3
 yz = markers.data["RadialStyloidR"] - markers.data["UlnarStyloidR"]